Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ## Input/Output Port capabilities

+### OUT headers

+OUT_0 to OUT_8 are all PWM-capable.
+OUT_6 is shared with LASER/VFD.
+See tables above for notes on voltage selection and current limits.

+### IO headers

 There are 9 IO headers on board, IO_0-IO_8.
 Each has an input and output along with 3.3V, 5V and GND supplied.
 This enables them to support a wide range of endstops, probes, filament monitors and future low bandwidth devices.

 ![duet_3_mb6hc_input_output.jpg](/duet_boards/duet_3_mb6hc/duet_3_mb6hc_input_output.jpg =282x)